 Most onboard restaurants, especially the sit-down venues, can handle special diets by pointing out which menu items fit the bill, adapting dishes or creating a special dish for you.
 If you have an especially restrictive diet, it's best to look at the menu and meet with the chef or restaurant manager in advance so he can be sure to have a meal that suits your needs.
 For example, in Disney's Palo, the chefs can make a gluten-free version of the chocolate souffle -- but only with 24 hours' advance notice.

 Yes!
 Several cruise lines offer specialty dining packages, which allow you to pay a reduced rate for multiple restaurant reservations on a cruise.
-Just make sure the package works for you because the cruise line will often stipulate which restaurants and how many reservations in each.
+Choices typically range from three-restaurant packages up to unlimited specialty dining.

 Cruise Critic's cruise ship reviews list all onboard restaurants in the Dining section.
 You can also find lists of restaurants on your cruise line's website.
 Alternately, you can look at a deck plan (on Cruise Critic, on a cruise line website or onboard).

 The What to Expect on a Cruise series, written by Cruise Critic's editorial staff, is a resource guide, where we answer the most common questions about cruise ship life -- including cruise food, cabins, drinks and onboard fun -- as well as money matters before and during your cruise and visiting ports of call on your cruise.